Jōsei Toda: Publisher of Nichiren's complete works

 The second project Toda undertook was the collection of the extant writings of Nichiren.
 Throughout its 700-year history, Nichiren Shoshu, although claiming it was the orthodox teaching of Nichiren, had not produced its own canon of Nichiren's writings and had to rely on collections produced by other sects.
-Often these collections omitted writings of Nichiren the sect deemed as essential, such as the "Ongi Kuden" (The Record of the Orally Transmitted Teachings).
-Toda offered to sponsor a definitive publication of Nichiren's writings based on the take of Nichiren Shoshu.
+Often these collections omitted writings of Nichiren the sect deemed as essential, such as the Ongi Kuden (The Record of the Orally Transmitted Teachings).
+Toda offered to sponsor a definitive publication of Nichiren's writings based on the beliefs of Nichiren Shoshu.
 The work was completed in less than a year by members of the Study Department under the supervision of Nichiko Hori, the retired 59th high priest of Nichiren Shoshu.
-The resulting one-volume compilation, Shimpen Nichiren Daishonin gosho zenshu (New Edition of the Complete Writings of Nichiren Daishonin), was published on April 28, 1952, to commemorate the 700th anniversary of Nichiren's proclamation of his teachings in 1253, and "remains Sōka Gakkai’s most important source for its Nichiren Buddhist practice."
+The resulting one-volume compilation, Shimpen Nichiren Daishonin gosho zenshu (New Edition of the Complete Writings of Nichiren Daishonin), was published on April 28, 1952, to commemorate the 700th anniversary of Nichiren's proclamation of his teachings in 1253, and remains the Soka Gakkai's most important source for its Nichiren Buddhist practice.

 Initiator of a Youth Division

 Soon after his inauguration, Toda created a section called the "Young Men's Division" on July 11, 1951.
 Its inaugural meeting consisted of 187 members who were divided into four "corps."
 Among the attendees was Daisaku Ikeda who was to become Toda's successor.
 In Toda's speech he outlined his vision that the young men would lead his propagation campaign, comparing them to the youth who were the vanguard of the Meiji Restoration.
-The "Young Women's Division" was formed on July 19, 1951 with seventy members organized into five corps.
+The "Young Women's Division" was formed on July 19, 1951, with seventy members organized into five corps.

-According to McLaughlin, this was Toda’s second key initiative toward achieving his propagation goal: "attracting and mobilizing a youth base ... charged with primary responsibility to achieve the spread of kosen rufu."
+According to McLaughlin, this was Toda's second key initiative toward achieving his propagation goal: "attracting and mobilizing a youth base ... charged with primary responsibility to achieve the spread of kosen rufu."

 The aggressive propagation style of the Youth Division, which also employed military-sounding organizational terms including "corps commander" and "staff office," drew increasingly alarmist press coverage.
 In addition to propagating the religion to neighbors, Youth Division members challenged other sects to religious debates.
 Though their propagation efforts were depicted by one scholar as "belligerent, activist, and ideological", the Youth Division grew exponentially, reaching a 10,390 members by the end of 1954.